sahinsrhn/CS240/README.md

 # SehirUniCS240
 Exploratory Data Analysis

 Every Week Codes published from here week by week in week folders.
+PLEASE FIRST READ THE README FILES FIRST IN EACH WEEK FOLDER

 In every week folder, there are files that you need to run codes.